Islam Prophet Muhammad Biography

 Pre-Islamic Arabia

-In pre-Islamic Arabia, gods or goddesses were viewed as protectors of individual tribes, and the Kaaba shrine in Mecca housed 360 idols of tribal patron deities.
-Monotheistic communities existed in Arabia, including Christians and Jews.
+In pre-Islamic Arabia, gods or goddesses were considered as tribal affiliines and the Kaaba in Mecca contained images of 360 tribal protecting spirits.
+There were monotheistic people in Arabia, the Christians and Jews.

-Muhammad's tribe formed the cult association of hums, which tied members of many tribes in western Arabia to the Kaaba and reinforced the prestige of the Meccan sanctuary.
+Muhammad’s tribe had forming the cult association of hums, which linked many tribes in western Arabia to Kaaba and the importance of the Meccan shrine.

 Childhood and early life